Energy, Environment and Resources Intern

 The internship is for three months and is unpaid.
 However, travel expenses (zones 1-6) will be reimbursed for the days worked and lunch will be provided in the Chatham House canteen.
 We are ideally looking for someone who is able to commit on a full-time basis, but we would be happy to consider part-time applications, for a minimum of 3 days a week.

-Applicants should ensure that they have met any necessary visa requirements for the UK, prior to submitting their application.
+It is vital that applicants ensure they meet the necessary visa requirements to work in the UK prior to submitting their application.
 Applications from individuals who do not have the appropriate visa will not be accepted.
 Please note Chatham House is unable to act as a work sponsor or provide visa support for applicants.
+For further information, please see the UK government website: https://www.gov.uk/browse/visas-immigration/work-visas.

-To apply please email your CV, with a covering letter detailing why you are applying and your availability to firstname.lastname@example.org.
+To apply please email your CV, with a covering letter detailing why you are applying and your availability to [email protected].
+Please note that unfortunately, due to the high volume of applications, we are unable to notify unsuccessful applicants.

 More information on the Energy, Environment and Resources Department.